 Q: Which addiction treatment is low-cost or free?

-A: Outpatient medication-assisted treatment (MAT) is far less expensive than residential or in-patient treatment and is often covered by commercial insurance, Medicare and Medicaid.
+A: Outpatient medication-assisted treatment (MAT) is far less expensive than residential or in-patient treatment and is often covered by commercial insurance, Medicare and Medicaid (see Medicare and Addiction Treatment: What You Need to Know).
 An increasing number of quality providers who treat patients with MAT will accept not only commercial insurance but Medicare or Medicaid as well.
 With Medicare or Medicaid coverage, outpatient MAT is usually free to patients.
 With many commercial insurances, outpatient MAT is covered when it's delivered by an in-network provider, but patients might have a co-pay similar to what they'd experience with any doctor’s appointment.

 Q: What does medication-assisted treatment involve?